k98kurz/tapescript/docs.md

 ## OP_FALSE - 0 - x00

-Puts a null byte onto the queue.
+Puts a null byte onto the stack.

 Aliases:
 - FALSE

 ## OP_TRUE - 1 - x01

-Puts a 0xFF byte onto the queue.
+Puts a 0xFF byte onto the stack.

 Aliases:
 - TRUE

 ## OP_PUSH0 - 2 - x02

-Read the next byte from the tape; put it onto the queue.
+Read the next byte from the tape; put it onto the stack.

 Aliases:
 - PUSH0